23 Aug Media coverage: are you missing out?

 Have you or your business ever featured in a news story?
 What about your competitors?
-Is there barely a day that goes by in which you read a magazine and they’re not being talked about?
+Is there barely a day that goes by in which you read an online publication and they’re not being talked about?

 Positive media coverage is a powerful way of letting people know about your business and making them think and feel about it in a certain way.

 Media relations is not about selling your products or services – that falls into the domain of sales and marketing.
 Sometimes it is about reducing the negative coverage you receive during a crisis, or achieving credibility in different markets to assist you in securing sponsorship or deals with bigger businesses.

 However, for most small-to-medium sized businesses, media relations is usually about identifying the media outlets or ‘watering holes’ where your ideal customers gather and being featured in those outlets.
 Being represented in the publications or programs that your customers read, watch or listen to, indicates that you are helpful, knowledgeable and accessible.

 So, while being on the front page of The Australian Financial Review might seem like a dream come true, it would be pointless if none of your ideal customers turned to this publication for information or if it wasn’t a ‘watering hole’ where they congregated.

 On the other hand, if your ideal client is in the food or hospitality industry, Hospitality Magazine would be an optimal outlet to be featured in.
 Not only would coverage in this magazine create awareness of your brand, but it would also convey aspects of your business that you can’t always convey through other marketing tools, for example: